 Study Abroad Study Plan - Social and Behavioral Sciences

 Would you like to lend color to your Bachelor’s degree?
 Why not opt for studying a semester abroad!
-The School of Social and Behavioral Sciences thinks it is important that all students are given this unique opportunity during their studies.
+The Tilburg Social & Behavioral Sciences thinks it is important that all students are given this unique opportunity during their studies.
 Below you will find more information on how you can incorporate a Study Abroad experience in your program.

 Most students opt for a Study Abroad experience in the Bachelor phase.
+However, there are also each year a few Master students who apply for an exchange.
 To enable you to be away for one semester without incurring study delay, the academic directors of all Bachelor’s programs have prepared one or two External Semester Scheduling Arrangements.
 These arrangements enable you to complete your Bachelor’s program, including a Study Abroad experience, on time!

 Please note that these arrangements are meant for students who have completed, or have almost completed, their first-year courses.
 In your timetable, you cannot indicate that you are making use of this arrangement, so please make sure you know when to take a particular course.
 In some cases, you will have to take third-year courses in your second year!